TrainWeb.org Facebook Page

 Map: AA 1 K 6 Topographic Maps

-MARC 4912 pushes this commuter train past the site of Patapsco Station, a B&P original stop.
-What is likely the station building appears in a 1952 aerial, but now the site has merely a flat-graded area.
+aerial 1952 MARC 4912 pushes this commuter train past the site of Patapsco Station, a B&P original stop.
+What is likely the station building appears in an October 1952 aerial (center at right); that area would later by regraded flat.
 A 1970 aerial shows a path of trash from the site north into the former quarry, which matches a report I received about parts of the demolished station being found there.
 That's I-195 above.

 << Previous (north) | THIS PAGE: Winans to Patapsco | Next (south) >>